The thought of having a

 willing to take on the responsibility to let go of your own

-resentments, prejudices, intolerances, and anger, and become a link
+resentments, fears, prejudices, intolerances, and anger, and become a link

 in the chain of world peace?
 Taking on this responsibility